Cecil Womack: Personal life

 In 1966, Womack married Motown singer Mary Wells at the Olivet Institutional Baptist Church in Cleveland.
 Prior to that Womack fathered a son, Mustafa Womack in November of the same year.
 They had three children.
 Womack and Wells separated after he discovered she was having an affair with his brother Curtis Womack.
 They divorced in 1977.

 Cecil later married Linda Cooke, the daughter of Sam Cooke.
 This created an interesting family tree because Cecil's brother Bobby Womack had married Sam Cooke's widow and Linda's mother Barbara Campbell in 1965.
 Cecil and Linda had seven children together, and had homes in Africa and Thailand.
 After 1994, Womack was known professionally and personally by the name Zekkariyas.

 Death

 Zekkariyas spent his final years traveling the world with his wife and children, using his time to explore his African heritage, spirituality, and knowledge of the continent as well as making music.
-He died of unknown causes in Johannesburg, South Africa, on February 1, 2013, at age 65.
+He died of unknown causes in Johannesburg, South Africa, on February 1, 2013, at the age of 65.